Advanced Liver Disease Evaluation in India

 Management often involves a coordinated multidisciplinary approach including hepatologists, transplant surgeons, radiologists, anesthesiologists, and critical care teams.
 Treatment strategies are individualized depending on the underlying cause and severity of liver damage.

-When liver function deteriorates significantly and complications cannot be controlled through medical therapy, liver transplantation may be considered as a life-saving treatment option.
+When liver function deteriorates significantly and complications cannot be controlled through medical therapy, liver transplant surgery may become the most effective treatment option.
+Timely evaluation is critical to determine the right stage for intervention and improve outcomes.

 Common Complications of Advanced Liver Disease